ympbyc/sebone/README.md

   hv := HackerView new.
   hv setModel:aHackerModel.
   hv render.
-  ($ value: hv el) appendTo: self el "create a hackerView, set data to it and add to myself" !.
+  hv el appendTo: self el "create a hackerView, set data to it and add to myself" !.
 ```